 Well, Cash Inflow can come from many different sources whereas Revenue only comes from one source: the customers:

-Cash sales make to customers – Cash Inflow and Revenue
+- Cash sales made to customers – Cash Inflow and Revenue

 What you need to know is that Cash Flow occurs when cash is IMMEDIATELY injected into the business.
 Examples such as Credit Sales are NOT Cash Flow as the money made from the credit sales won’t be immediately injected into the business.